 Garden-Fresh Tomato Salsa

-- 10 medium tomatoes cored and finely diced
+- 4 medium ripe tomatoes, cored and diced